Guide for Authors

 Graphical Abstract

 A Graphical abstract is optional for this journal.
 It should summarize the contents of the paper in a concise, pictorial form designed to capture the attention of a wide readership online.
-Authors must provide a Graphical Abstract image that clearly represents the work described in the paper.
+Authors must provide a Graphical Abstract image that represents the work described in the paper.
 Graphical abstracts should be submitted as a separate file in the online submission system.
 Maximum image size: 400 × 600 pixels (h × w, recommended size 200 × 500 pixels).
 Preferred file types: TIFF, EPS, or MS Office files.
 Graphical Abstract should be a single image and can have multiple figure panels.

 International Diversity of its Authorship